SEEBURGER Business Integration Suite Accelerate Business-Driven Innovation with IntegrationDownload whitepaper now

 A Peppol ID plays a central role in helping you find the correct partner in the Peppol network.
 It is a unique reference number for each participant, used both at a technical level and in business documents.
 How this identifier is put together has been defined in the Peppol eDelivery Network Specifications.

-The reference number consists of a pre-existing identifier, such as a VAT code, or another country-specific code such as thr Organisasjonsnummer in Norway.
-Therefore, you don’t need to specifically apply for a Peppol ID.
+The reference number consists of a pre-existing identifier, such as a VAT code, or another country-specific code such as the Organisasjonsnummer in Norway.
+Therefore, users don’t need to apply for a specific Peppol ID.
+In some countries, however, the national Peppol Authority has country-specific requirements for its end-users.
+These are set out in the PASR.

-The relationship between a Peppol ID, a Leitweg-ID, a VAT code and a GLN (Global Location Number)
+What is the relationship between a Peppol ID, a Leitweg-ID, a VAT code and a GLN (Global Location Number)?

 A Leitweg-ID is German reference number following a specific format that was developed as part of XRechnung.
 It is used in business transactions with the German public sector such as federal government, federal states, municipalities and local authorities.
-The Leitweg-ID is recognised by Peppol as a valid component of its Participant Identifier for use in its transport network.
-For corporate German entities, Peppol recognises a VAT code or a GLN.
-Contractors from the private sector can therefore use their VAT ID/ as their unique Peppol Participant Identifier to enable them to send or receive documents.
+The Leitweg-ID is recognized by Peppol as a valid component of its Participant Identifier for use in the Peppol network.
+For corporate German entities, Peppol recognizes a VAT code, a GLN, or in the absence of both, an IBAN.
+Contractors from the private sector can therefore use their VAT ID as their unique Peppol Participant Identifier to enable them to send or receive documents.
 Contractors from the public sector use their Leitweg-ID.

 A Leitweg-ID, GLN or VAT code is turned into a Peppol ID by adding a 4-number prefix.

-In 2020, OpenPeppol moved even closer to launching international invoicing.
+Following the results of the working group on international e-invoicing, OpenPeppol has moved even closer to launching international invoicing.
 This is expected to give a boost to the standard-based interoperability of business processes across the globe.
 This is a complex project requiring OpenPeppol to devote extensive technical and business resources to its success.

 Fully digital exchange of any transaction documents via interop: - Australia - Finland - Singapore - Switzerland